Cross Cultural Negotiations in International Business: Four Negotiation Tips for Bargaining in China

 5 Dealmaking Tips for Closing the Deal – Read negotiation skills tips in this article about business negotiations and successful dealmaking; namely, “closing the deal” – achieving your negotiation goals at the bargaining table.

-Panda Diplomacy and Business Negotiations: Applying Soft Power – Emiko Okuyama, mayor of Sendai, Japan in 2011, negotiated with her Chinese counterparts the loaning of panda bears to a local zoo in order to help the children of Sendai cope with the trauma of the recent earthquake and tsunami.
+Panda Diplomacy and Business Negotiations: Applying Soft Power – Emiko Okuyama, mayor of Sendai, Japan in 2011, negotiated with her Chinese counterparts the loaning of panda bears to a local zoo in order to help the children of Sendai cope with the trauma of the earthquake and tsunami.
 At the end of 2011, Prime Minister Yoshihiko Noda and Chinese President Hu Jintao agreed to the panda exchange as a goodwill gesture.

 Related International Negotiation Posts: